 Curry powder is a mixed spice used in curry-flavored dishes.
 In India, people make their own homemade blends of various spices, but in Japan, ready-made mixed spices are used.

-To be honest, there is only one curry powder product I want to recommend, which is made by S&B again.
-It's available at Amazon US and Amazon JP.
+For store-bought options, there is only one curry powder product I want to recommend, which is made by S&B again.
+It’s available at Amazon US and Amazon JP.

 Shichimi Togarashi

-Shichimi (seven spice mix) is a uniquely Japanese mixture of spices, mainly chili peppers.
+Shichimi (seven-spice mix) is a uniquely Japanese mixture of spices, mainly chili peppers.
 It is excellent for use in all kinds of dishes, including sprinkling over udon and soba noodles.

-Yet again, I recommend S&B shichimi togarashi which is available at Amazon US and Amazon JP.
+Yet again, I recommend S&B shichimi togarashi, which is available at Amazon US and Amazon JP.

 Light soy sauce (Usukuchi Shoyu)

-I would say the importance of having light soy sauce in your pantry is not that high, however if you're interested, I recommend Kikkoman's usukuchi soy sauce which is available on Amazon US.
+I would say the importance of having light soy sauce in your pantry is not that high.
+However, if you’re interested, I recommend Kikkoman’s usukuchi soy sauce, which is available on Amazon US.

 Ginger Paste

-I use S&B Oroshi Shoga (grated ginger) which you can buy on Amazon US here.
+I use S&B Oroshi Shoga (grated ginger), which you can buy on Amazon US here.

 Garlic Paste

-Garlic is another great flavour to add to your Japanese cooking.
-Similar to ginger paste, garlic paste is another convenient option for when you don't want to spend time peeling and crushing garlic.
+Garlic is another great flavor to add to your Japanese cooking.
+Similar to ginger paste, garlic paste is another convenient option for when you don’t want to spend time peeling and crushing garlic.
 It is a staple in Japanese homes and can be found in pretty much every supermarket in Japan.

-I use S&B Oroshi Nama Ninniku (grated garlic) which can be bought here on Amazon.
+I use S&B Oroshi Nama Ninniku (grated garlic), which can be bought here on Amazon.

 Grocery List